 Specify the exact image extension to be analysed in code block 6 [1-TXT].
 Execute code block 6 and wait for completion [2-TXT].

-SCREEN: Form in code block 6 filled with ".tif" extension.
+SCREEN: Form in code block 6 filled with ".TIF" extension.
 TXT: For the purpose of this input ".tif", ".TIF", and ".tiff" are treated as different extensions

 SCREEN: Code block 6 being executed with progress indicator and final green checkmark.
 TXT: Reduce the value of batch_crop_img to 4 if memory availability issues emerge